Visiting The Temples of Angkor

 Carvings at Prasat Kravan

-No kidding this time, Beng Mealea was DEFINITELY our favourite.
-Located almost 40kms away from the other Angkor temples, it was a stop we made the following day on our return to Phnom Penh.
+No kidding, this time, Beng Mealea was DEFINITELY our favourite.
+Located almost 40 km away from the other Angkor temples, it was a stop we made the following day on our return to Phnom Penh.

 This sandstone temple is barely visited and hardly preserved.
-The result is a ghostly mixture of rubble, moss, and sprouting trees tangling those structures that do remain.
+The result is a ghostly mixture of rubble, moss, and sprouting trees tangling those remaining structures.

 Temples-of-Angkor-38